 IST 618: Information Policy

-- Recognize the reasons, circumstances, and factors that lead to government intervention.
+- Recognize the reasons, circumstances, and factors leading to government intervention.

-- Advocate for and implement sensible and ethical information and technology policy in organizational and other settings.
+- Advocate for and implement sensible and ethical information and technology policy.

 Tools and Concepts: